kubernetes/website/content/en/docs/tasks/access-application-cluster/ingress-minikube.md

 ## Create an Ingress

-The following manifest defines an Ingress that sends traffic to your Service via hello-world.info.
+The following manifest defines an Ingress that sends traffic to your Service via hello-minikube.info.

 1. Create `example-ingress.yaml` from the following file: